The Role of Encryption in Protecting VoIP Communications

 1. Phishing and Vishing

-A phishing attack is a cyber attack where cirminals pose as legitimate companies such as banks, social media networks, and other service providers like Gmail to trick account holders into giving their personal information, passwords, and other related information.
+A phishing attack is a cyber attack where criminals pose as legitimate companies such as banks, social media networks, and other service providers like Gmail to trick account holders into giving their personal information, passwords, and other related information.

 Vishing is the equivalent of phishing, but in this case, the tricks and fraud are done over voice calls, such as those made over VoIP services.